QuentinRa/blog.quentinra.dev/info/java/expert/special-classes.md

 ## Multiple classes in one file

 You may see this a lot, but don't use it okay?
-You may use for some tests but that's it.
-Be great and use anything aside that.
+You may use it for some tests but that's it.
+Be great and use anything aside from that.

 ```java
 public class Main {